syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Ribbon.md

 ## Ribbon Customization

-Ribbon Customization can be done in two ways.
+The Ribbon customization can be done in two ways.

 ### Using Control Template

-User can customize the ribbon items by overriding the template of the [SfDiagramRibbon](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.DiagramRibbon.SfDiagramRibbon.html).
+An user can customize the ribbon items by overriding the template of the [SfDiagramRibbon](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.DiagramRibbon.SfDiagramRibbon.html).

 ### Using Tabs property in Events

-By invoking SfDiagramRibbon Loaded Event, User can add/delete the ribbon tabs, and ribbon items with the help of [Tabs Property](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.DiagramRibbon.SfDiagramRibbon.html#Syncfusion_UI_Xaml_DiagramRibbon_SfDiagramRibbon_Tabs) in the `SfDiagramRibbon`.
+By invoking the SfDiagramRibbon loaded event, a user can add or delete the ribbon tabs, and ribbon items with the help of [Tabs Property](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.DiagramRibbon.SfDiagramRibbon.html#Syncfusion_UI_Xaml_DiagramRibbon_SfDiagramRibbon_Tabs) in the `SfDiagramRibbon`.

 #### Adding RibbonTab

-To add a custom ribbon tab with the default tabs in `SfDiagramRibbon`.
+To add a custom ribbon tab with the default tabs in the `SfDiagramRibbon`.

 {% tabs %}